helloyifan/yfjd01.github.io/AWS/VPC/vpc_tutorial.md

 * Security Groups can't span VPCs.

 *** Now we will work on connecting our EC2 instance in our public subnet to our EC2 instance in our private subnet ***

+So right now, we are unable to SSH from our public EC2 instance into the  private ES2 instance as they belong to different security groups,

+Since the second EC2 instance is called MyDBServer
+* Lets make a DB security group (MyDBSG)
+* Add new inbound rule
+    * ALL ICMP - IPv4
+    * HTTP
+    * HTTPS
+    * SSH
+    * MYSQL/Aurora
+* And lets assign this newly made security group to the MyDBServer instance
+    * As prove it works, we can now ping/ssh the MyDBServer from WebDMZ
+    * to ssh we use the the same ssh command but we need to copy the private key over, bad practice
+    * Confirmed, we can ssh into our private server from our public server
+    * So fun fact, since we are in a private subnet with no route to the internet, if we did `yum update` it will actually timeout